 So let’s say that society has deemed valid 1 percent of the total spectrum of reality.
 Psychics or sensitives then might notice 1.25 percent, or 25 percent.
 These are obviously just numbers to make a clear point.
 Psychic abilities and sensitivities have a range, and typically the more that you notice or interface with, the more your body will struggle with managing it all.

 That is because psychic capacities require understandings, as well as skills and tools to manage (yes, the last shout out to my book, Managing Psychic Abilities).
-We don’t teach these in the modern world, and my path over the last twenty years has been to explore a lot of different physical, psychic, and spiritual paths to find out how to basically figure out how to navigate the world without being continually sick, having severe migraines, or being continually exhausted/depleted.
+We don’t teach these in the modern world, and my path over the last twenty years has been to explore a lot of different physical, psychic, and spiritual paths to find out, basically, how to navigate the world without being continually sick, continually exhausted/depleted, or having severe migraines.

 Through this I have had more and more sensitive and psychic clients come to me in my practice, and through the years I found out what not only worked for myself, but the spectrum of experiences people were having and how to assist them.